 - Search the archived patient information set on the DICOM server, and copy the patient information to the system so that the correct patient can be examined. - Send stored images or data on the system to the DICOM server. - Print images on a DICOM printer.

-DICOM service of the system consists of DICOM storage, DICOM print, DICOM worklist, MPPS and storage commitment.
+DICOM service of the system consists of DICOM storage, DICOM print, DICOM worklist, MPPS, storage commitment and Q/R list.

 If you need DICOM 3.0 Compatibility Declaration, please contact the manufacturer.

 13.1 Verifying Connectivity